Who is Ron Anderson, famous voice coach

-He is not only a creator of vocal coach apps, but also one of the world’s most accomplished and in-demand vocal teachers.
-Ron Anderson has helped many of music’s biggest stars to achieve extraordinary range and exquisite control.
+Ron Anderson is one of the world’s most accomplished and in-demand vocal coaches.
+Ron Anderson has helped many of the music’s biggest stars to achieve extraordinary range and exquisite control.
 Over the past 40 years, the Los Angeles-based vocal coach has worked with major artists from across all genres.
 Pop royalty like Ariana Grande, Gwen Stefani to R&B legends such as Mary J. Blige, Alicia Keys were among his students.
 He also works with rock-and-roll icons like Ozzy Osbourne and Axl Rose.

 His depth of knowledge draws from his distinguished career as an opera singer.
 Anderson brings both technical precision and highly personalized care to his teaching, ultimately empowering each client to reach their greatest potential.